 A number of issues can occur with the room including:

 - The classroom heating does not work and it’s too cold.

 - The training room does not have enough chairs.

 I was in a training session recently and the training room was situated next to a train track and, every 5 minutes or so, the trainer had to pause for 10 to twenty seconds each time in order to be heard, once the trains had passed.

-Do consider also that things can change in the room in terms of chairs and other artefacts.
-So, it can be worth checking the room a few days before-hand if convenient to yourself.
+Do consider also that things can change in the room in terms of chairs and other artifacts.
+So, it can be worth checking the room a few days beforehand if convenient to you.

 5. Not Enough or Incorrect Manuals for Participants

 Preparation is the key and ensuring that there are plenty of training packs for the participants is something you really should plan to avoid.

 Do consider that you may get an extra 1 or 2 people to turn up on the day and so it is advisable to

 6. Unregistered People Show Up for the Training